TiffanyJiayue/TiffanyJiayue/README.md

 - 💬 Ask me about: Data cleaning, regression analysis, or combining creativity and data.

-- 📫 How to reach me: LinkedIn, Email or via GitHub
+- 📫 How to reach me: LinkedIn or via GitHub

 - 😄 Pronouns: She/Her